pashmaklang/pashmak/README.md

 ```

 ###### how it works?
-first, you have to put the value into the mem. next, call `hash.sha256` alias to calculate sha256 hash. then, this alias calculates hash sum and puts that into the mem. now you can access sum of that from mem.
+first, you have to put the value into the mem. next, call `hash.sha256` alias to calculate sha256 hash. then, this alias calculates hash sum of mem value and puts that into the mem. now you can access sum of that from mem.

 also you can use `hash.md5` aliases and...